-Recall that the three fundamental programming constructs are sequence, decision, and iteration.
-Thus far, we have covered sequence and decision.
-In this chapter, we will work with iteration (looping).
+Recall that the three fundamental programming constructs are sequence, selection, and repetition.
+Thus far, we have covered sequence and selection.
+In this chapter, we will work with iteration (repetition).
 Iteration provides the capability to repeat sections of code until a condition is met.
 We will consider each of the four iteration alternatives provided by C# which include: while, do..while, for, and foreach.
 There are many way to implement iteration and we will cover a few variations.
 We will also review the break and continue statements as they apply to iteration.

 The while loop is the most common type of loop.
 The while and do..while loops do something (execute statements) while a condition is true.
 That is, the statements in the loop body will be run as long as the condition is true.
 The conditions are like those we saw in the MakingDecisions chapter.
 Start a new project named Iteration and code Program.cs as shown.
 As with previous chapters, when working through the code, compare the code with the output produced.